 I've never received a damaged item from either, nor has my 2 year old damaged/destroy any item from either subscription box.

 Lovevery pretty much never runs sales or offers discount codes.
-You can get 10% off if you pay for a year's worth of play kits in advance during step 2 of checkout.
+You can get up to 10% off if you do a bundle purchase during step 2 of checkout.

 KiwiCo CONSTANTLY runs sales.
 You can get 30% off your first 1st month of a subscription here.
 Currently the following KiwiCo promo codes can get save you even more: